configcat/mcp-server/README.md

 - `post-setting-values` - Update multiple setting values
 - V2 variants: `*-v2` versions of above tools for Config V2

+### SDK documentation

+- `update-sdk-documentation` - Get comprehensive SDK documentation and code examples for seamless feature flag implementation in your project.

 ## API Rate Limits

 The ConfigCat public API has rate limits.
 The server will respect these limits and return appropriate error messages if limits are exceeded.